Thursday, October 17, 2024

 Part Five - Undressing Dressing Marilyn

-The published author of a 500-page biography on actress Jeanne Eagels and a highly regarded researcher on several Marilyn Monroe biographies, I know the time it takes for proper research and fact-checking.
+As the published author of a well-respected and award-winning biography on actress Jeanne Eagels and a highly regarded researcher on several Marilyn Monroe biographies, I know the time it takes for proper research and fact-checking.
 Dressing Marilyn had very little of either.
 While many of my suggestions were taken, for whatever reason, Andrew never asked me to read the manuscript at any point in the project.
 He should’ve.
-For someone who titled themselves “Curator” of the Estate, one must wonder if he even watched Marilyn’s films in entirety rather than YouTube clips and delved any deeper into Travilla’s biography other than what was erroneously found online.
+For someone who titled themselves “Curator” of the Estate, one must wonder if he even watched Marilyn’s films in their entirety, rather than YouTube clips, and delved any deeper into Travilla’s biography other than what was erroneously found online.
 With access to other experts, authors, and collectors, it is inexcusable.

-Over four years and eight films, Travilla created over sixty outfits for Marilyn Monroe.
+Over the course of four years and eight films, Travilla created more than sixty outfits for Marilyn Monroe.
 Dressing Marilyn could’ve been far better; if not, it seems more of a vanity piece about the author.
-Unfortunately, the average person won’t realize or possibly care how inaccurate Dressing Marilyn is.
+Unfortunately, the average person won’t realize or care how inaccurate Dressing Marilyn is.
 Fortunately, some of us do.

 With fifteen-plus years of research now under my belt, the reread of Dressing Marilyn found more than I remembered.
 Here's a partial list.